johanneslumpe/typescriptle/README.md

 ## How?

 TypeScript has such a great type system, that it made it almost trivially easy to implement this.
 The main two things this project relies on are template strings and recursive conditional types.
-Checkout the source in `typescriptle.d.ts` - that's what you're here for anyways if you're reading this ;).
+Checkout the annotated source in `typescriptle.d.ts` - that's what you're here for anyways if you're reading this ;).

 ## Why?